DC’s Stunning Cherry Blossoms Are a National Treasure to Behold

 The Wharf

 If you want to avoid tourists altogether, Hains Point Loop, the area at the southernmost end of East Potomac Park, is the perfect destination.
-Just over four miles, the loop is lined with cherry trees and offers views of the Potomac and Anacostia Rivers, as well as DC’s Wharf.
+Just over four miles, the loop is lined with cherry trees and offers views of the Potomac and Anacostia Rivers, as well as the Wharf.
 The park is accessible by foot or bike from the 14th Street Bridge and by car via Ohio Drive.

 Capitol Hill